You-Gao/Blog/_books/2024-05-18-living-high.md

 name:             Living High and Letting Die
 layout:           style
 description:  >-
-  From the founder of effective altruism, case studies in ethics.
+  A reflective review of Peter Singer’s Living High and Letting Die, exploring social distance, epistemic responsibility, and the anxiety of ethical giving.
 comment: ✦✦✦✧✧
 ---

 # Living High and Letting Die

 > "If you'd contributed $100 to one of UNICEF's most efficient lifesaving programs a couple of months ago, this month there'd be over thirty fewer children who, instead of painfully dying soon, would live reasonably long lives."
-> {% include figcaption.html content="Living High and Letting Die" %}
+> {% include figcaption.html caption="Living High and Letting Die" %}

 I took two concepts away from Singer's work on critiquing "*moral intuitions*" and the way people do ethics.
 One is "*social distance*": how far removed a person---geographically or mentally---affects the weight placed on people for "*moral calculus*".
 The motivating example is shown by the quote on the first page of *Living High and Letting Die*.
 What reason would you have to not donate and save plenty of people?
 If the answer is no, does it imply you don't see them as "*human*" within the global community or is it a "*Libertarian*" justification?
 There may be a "*pragmatic*" out by saying moral decisions were never meant to be made for a universal community or doubting the efficacy of a single donation.